Gout

 Gout: Its causes, symptoms, and risk factors

 Gout is a type of arthritis that leads to painful inflammation in a joint.
 Small crystals form in and around the joint, causing inflammation, pain and swelling.
 These crystals are made of one of the body’s normal waste products, uric acid.
 Normally the body rids itself of extra uric acid through the kidneys into the urine.
 However this does not happen fast enough in people with gout.
-This causes uric acid levels to build up and the crystals to form.
+This causes uric acid levels to build up as well as crystals to form.
 The big toe is most commonly affected, but gout can affect the hands, wrists, knees, ankles, elbows or any other joint.

 It generally develops earlier in men (often between 30 and 45 years) than in women (usually after age 55).
 And it’s common in people over 65 regardless of their gender.